canoeStudio/Survival-Origin-Future/README.md

 ## Introduction
 **Virtual players get happy.
 The modpack script is distributed under the CC BY-NC-SA 4.0 protocol.(Some BXP scripts are reproduced under the CC BY-NC-ND 4.0 protocol)
-The integration package body files are distributed under the CC BY-NC-ND 4.0 protocol.**
+The modpack body files are distributed under the CC BY-NC-ND 4.0 protocol.**